blogs

 • dbt Cloud adds cost on top of the open-source core

-• Requires SQL proficiency — not accessible to non-technical users
+• Requires SQL proficiency, so it's not accessible to non-technical users

 Pricing: dbt Core is open source. dbt Cloud is subscription-based with tiered pricing.